mars-sim/mars-sim/README_3.1.0-b1.md

 	<autosave-interval value="15.0" />

-4. Headless Jar Edition (without GUI)
+3b.
+Headless Jar

-- mars-sim is designed with a high level of autonomy.
+mars-sim is designed with a high level of autonomy.
 It's capable of running the entire simulation on its own.
-Therefore, one may prefer to run it in a terminal for hours/days in the least intrusive manner utilizing minimal CPU resources.
+Therefore, one may prefer to run it in a terminal for hours/days without GUI and in the least intrusive manner utilizing minimal CPU resources.
 Type :

 > java -jar mars-sim-main-[$VERSION].jar 2 headless new